-Wave 3: Head of Learning Support/SENCO, Assistant Head (Academic) and Heads of Year
+Wave 3: Head of Learning Support, Deputy Head Academic and Heads of Section

-- This is for pupils who have been identified as having SEND through external support. - HoLS/SENCO works with the pupil (if necessary) 1:1 to identify and work on SMART targets on a weekly basis for up to a term.
-Pupil Learning Passport and ILP is reviewed termly using 'The Graduated Approach'This is up to the discretion of the HoLS and Deputy Head (Academic).
+- This is for pupils who have been identified as having SEND through external support. - Head of Learning Support works with the pupil (if necessary).
+Pupil Learning Passport is reviewed as necessary using 'The Graduated Approach'.
+This is up to the discretion of the HoLS and Deputy Head Academic.